owickstrom/wickstrom.tech/src/_posts/2017-09-24-pandoc-beamer-graphviz.md

 someone, and that it can be a good complement to this article.

-What I really like about the tools and techniques demonstrated in this article is that they are not tied to presentations.
-I use the same tools for writing documentation, and for writing this blog!
+What I really like about the tools and techniques demonstrated in this article is that they are not limited to writing presentations.
+I use the same tools for writing documentation, and for writing this blog.
 Pandoc is an amazing piece of software, and I have just scratched the surface of what it can do.
 For instance, if you do not want PDF output for your talk, there's a number of Javascript-based formats for slideshows available.

 Now go on and write some cool tech talks!